 For now, cabins are located near major metropolitan areas, which isn’t surprising given the urban-based, cubicle-bound demographic.
 However, as technology continues to touch every aspect of our lives, it seems inevitable that this concept will spread much, much farther.

-If you didn’t like the idea of electronic devices moratorium, check out this post about high-tech tiny houses (also prefabricated).
+If you didn’t like the idea of an electronic devices moratorium, check out this post about high-tech tiny houses (also prefabricated).

 Vipp Shelter tiny prefab as a precise industrial-era appliance